awandahl/doi_policy/README.md

 ### Situations Where a DOI May Not Be Issued

-- **Conflict with Existing DOIs**: If a DOI already exists for the same data, such as one created by another institution, repository, publisher, or data center, a new DOI will not be issued.
+- **Conflict with Existing DOIs**: If a DOI already exists for the same research output, such as one created by another institution, repository, publisher, or data center, a new DOI will not be issued.
 Researchers will be notified, and alternative solutions will be explored.
 - **Eligibility Criteria Not Met**: Research outputs lacking high-quality metadata, failing to adhere to FAIR principles, or not meeting other eligibility criteria will not be assigned a DOI until these issues are resolved.
 - **Restricted Data**: DOIs will not be assigned to data intended for highly restricted access, as this contradicts the purpose of DOIs in facilitating open access and discoverability.
 - **Significant Changes**: If the data linked to a DOI will undergo significant changes, a new DOI should be created for each major version or update to maintain version control and clarity.